Infowars: Chobani retraction

-In 2017, InfoWars (along with similar sites) published a fake story about U.S. yogurt manufacturer Chobani, with headlines including "Idaho yogurt maker caught importing migrant rapists" and "allegations that Chobani's practice of hiring refugees brought crime and tuberculosis to Twin Falls".
+In 2017, Infowars (along with similar sites) published a fake story about U.S. yogurt manufacturer Chobani, with headlines including "Idaho yogurt maker caught importing migrant rapists" and "allegations that Chobani's practice of hiring refugees brought crime and tuberculosis to Twin Falls".
 Chobani ultimately filed a federal lawsuit against Jones, which led to a settlement on confidential terms in May 2017.
-Jones offered an apology and retraction, admitting he had made "certain statements" on InfoWars "that I now understand to be wrong".
+Jones offered an apology and retraction, admitting he had made "certain statements" on Infowars "that I now understand to be wrong".

+Seth Rich retraction

+In 2019, Jerome Corsi and InfoWars apologized and retracted a story promoting conspiracy theories about the murder of Seth Rich.
+The retraction was published on the front page of InfoWars, where Corsi said that "his allegations were not based upon any independent factual knowledge."
+Corsi said that he retracted the story because it relied on information that The Washington Times had retracted, but still thought that investigators should look into whether Seth Rich played a role.